Primary night resulted in a stalemate. Sam Page leads Phil Berger by two votes.

 Berger won decisively in Guilford County where voters did not know Page nearly as well.

 The Rockingham County voters likely had the casino proposal in the forefront of their minds.
 But there are other big issues with regard to Berger’s record— especially passing Medicaid expansion and the failure to restrict abortion more after the repeal of Roe v.
 Wade.
-His moves taken in Summerfield to aid David Couch’s development proposal also has been a matter of concern.
+His moves taken in Summerfield to aid David Couch’s development proposal also have been a matter of concern.
 In addition, Page made an issue of Berger failing to bring lots of jobs to Rockingham County even though he is the most powerful man in the state.

 Remain mindful that Berger has done many good things since the Republicans won the majority in the General Assembly 16 years ago.
 The Republicans lost their de facto veto-proof majority last night; and losing Berger would set them back further.